 Set the mood with French tunes, and make sure their national anthem “La Marseillaise” makes the playlist.

-I had the time of my life celebrating Bastille Day in France last summer, and while I wish I could be back, celebrating from America is the next best thing.
+I had the time of my life celebrating Bastille Day in France last summer in a real French castle.
+While I wish I could be back, celebrating from America is the next best thing.
 Vive la France!